Sony A7R II Comparison Review

 The Sony Alpha A7R II is a mirrorless interchangeable lens camera that was officially introduced in June 2015 and is equipped with a full frame sensor.
 It offers a resolution of 42.2 megapixel.

-The Sony A7R II has a Camera Elo of 2737.
+Is the Sony A7R II a good camera?
+The A7R II has a Camera Elo of 2721.
 This rating puts the A7R II among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A7R II falls among the top 40 percent.
+In terms of its sensor size category (full frame cameras), the A7R II ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Sony A7R II|

 |ISO 100-25600 (50-102400)|

 |Electronic viewfinder (2400k dots)|